 Command Line Interface

-Manage FastCMS from the terminal — create users, collections, and inspect system info.
+Manage FastCMS from the terminal — create users, collections, run migrations, and start the dev server.

 Command Line Interface

-FastCMS includes a powerful CLI for managing your CMS directly from the terminal.
-Perfect for automation, DevOps workflows, and quick administration.
+FastCMS includes a CLI for managing your CMS directly from the terminal.
+Install it from PyPI and the fastcms command is available globally.

 Commands: